fairtracks/fairtracks.net/content/markdown/notes/notes-02-parse-dont-validate.md

 ---

-**Type-driven design**: This alternative approach to [data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) was summed up in a slogan coined by Alexis King in 2019 in an influential blog post:
+**Type-driven design**: This alternative approach to [data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) is summed up in a slogan coined by Alexis King in 2019 in an influential blog post:
 ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
 King here argues for the use of "Type-driven design", also called "Type-driven development":